FrameworkComputer/EmbeddedController/docs/fingerprint/fingerprint.md

 ### Update FPMCU_FIRMWARE

-`FPMCU_FIRMWARE` should be set to the set of fingerprint firmware that should be built and installed for the [Chrome OS board].
+`FPMCU_FIRMWARE` should be set to the set of fingerprint firmware that should be built and installed for the [ChromeOS board].

 `FPMCU_FIRMWARE` is a [`USE_EXPAND` variable][`USE` flag],
 [defined in the base `make.defaults`][FPMCU_FIRMWARE make.defaults].